SANBI-SA/pathogen-bioinformatics-june-2023/modules/intro-to-cli/_posts/2023-07-03-qc_and_trimming.md

 #!/bin/bash
 # the line above is a "shebang line" that tells the shell how to run this script

+# exit immediately if there are any errors
+set -e

 # check that we get two parameters, READ1 and READ2
 if [ $# != 2 ] ; then
   echo "Usage: qc.sh <READ1> <READ2>\n" >&2